What Is BDD Framework?

 Codeception is a BDD tool, which provides rich assertions written in simple PHP DSL.
 All the tests are written in a descriptive manner which helps in easy understanding of what is being tested and the performance of the test.

 This tool offers simple API testing.
 It helps in creating clear and comprehensive tests.
 It allows extension like HTTP assertions to be added to the testing.

 A small and amazingly fast framework meant for unit testing.
-It provides testing tools supporting TDD, BDD and benchmarking.
+It provides testing tools supporting TDD, BDD, and benchmarking.
 This tool also offers a wide range of assertions that can enhance the readability and cleaning of the test.

 This BDD tool helps in the development of easy to read test writing that can also be tracked easily during the execution of the test.
 The reports developed at the end are summarized in a user-friendly format which means anyone without a technical background can also understand.

-Developed by ThoughtWorks, it is the latest open-source tool for test automation in Windows, Linux and Mac.
+Developed by ThoughtWorks, it is the latest open-source tool for test automation in Windows, Linux, and Mac.
 The plus point of Gauge is its ability to create executable documentation.

-The tests (called specs) are written in simple language syntax using Ruby, Java and C#.
+The tests (called specs) are written in simple language syntax using Ruby, Java, and C#.

 A flexible BDD tool that gives the developer plenty of room to write tests the way they want.
-It supports old-style plain text to latest BDD style specifications.
+It supports old-style plain text to the latest BDD style specifications.

 What Are The Letdowns Of BDD Framework

-Behavior-Driven Development is a software development approach where the team members discuss and examine the expected behaviour of the application.
+Behavior-Driven Development is a software development approach where the team members discuss and examine the expected behavior of the application.
 This is performed to construct system functionality that is expected and understandable by all.

 The test is user focus and created using concrete real-life examples.
 These tests are developed using natural language for easy readability by anyone.
 This tool is extremely useful while working with a cross-functioning team which involves technical as well as non-technical members.